cchilton2002/StockDataTool/README.md

 * **Volume Charts:** Displays trading volume alongside price data.
 * **Customisable Plotting:** Uses `matplotlib` and `seaborn` for enhanced visualisation and styling.
 * **Toggle Indicators** Toggle useful indicators such as moving averages (EMA 200, SMA 200), Bollinger bands, RSI and VWAP.
+* **Toggle SQL Data Saving** The option to store fetched data into a database is possible for further analysis.

 ## Installation